PivotDev/Pivot-11ty-Starter/README.md

 ## Using Components

 Components should be stored within the `includes/components/` directory.

-There is a file called `components.njk` in the main includes directory that will autoload each of these and pass in the correct parameters.
+There is also a file called `components.njk` one level up in the includes directory.
+This file allows you to autoload all your components rather than manually importing each, and wraps each component in the required `{% macro %}` tags behind the scenes, so you can focus on markup.

-Components use the underlying "Macro" functionality of Nunjucks, which lets you scope variables to the component itself.

-Components will be passed a `params` object that contains any options you choose to pass.
+Components can be passed a `params` object with any values you wish to make dynamic.
 Creating a simple button component would look like this:

     <a class="btn btn-{{ params.style }}">{{ params.title }}</a>

-To use this component assuming it is at `includes/components/button.njk` in a template you would first add
+Let's assume we added this to a file located here: `includes/components/button.njk`.

+To use in a template, we would first need to import the main component file anywhere in the template above where we want our button:

     {%- from "./includes/components.njk" import component -%}

+This gives you access to a `component` function that will load any component by name and pass in the parameters you provide.

-To the top of the template file to import the component loader.
-Then you could use the component like so:
+Once imported, you could use the button component like so:

     {{ component("button", {style:"primary", title: "test button"}) }}

-This is extremely useful for reusing components across a site with support for variants based on the data passed.
+The `component` function is nice because it allows you to have direct access to all your components without manually importing each one you may want to use.

 ### Components with children